axelpale/georap/README.md

 ## Populate from a remote database

+It is sometimes useful to clone a collection from a remote production database for local testing.
+Here are some tips how to do that with [mongoexport](https://docs.mongodb.com/manual/reference/program/mongoexport/) and [mongoimport](https://docs.mongodb.com/manual/reference/program/mongoimport/).

+First, ensure your production database and the local development database share identical versions.
+We have experienced weird errors about missing libssl files when attempting to clone between different versions.

+    $ mongod --version

-To clone a collection from a remote production database for local testing, following approach can be used.
-First we forward a local port to the remote database.
-Often the remote database cannot be accessed directly and therefore a SSH tunnel is needed.
+Second, we need to connect to the production database.
+Often the remote database cannot be accessed directly.
+Either login to the production server shell or alternatively forward a local port to the remote database so that it acts like a local one.
+For the latter a SSH tunnel is needed.

     $ ssh -L 27018:localhost:27017 123.123.123.123

-Second, we [mongoexport](https://docs.mongodb.com/manual/reference/program/mongoexport/) a remote collection and save it as a local JSON file:
+Third, we [mongoexport](https://docs.mongodb.com/manual/reference/program/mongoexport/) a remote collection and save it as a local JSON file:

-    $ mongoexport --host localhost:27018 --username remoteuser --password remoteword --db tresdb --collection locations --out .tmp/locations.json
+    $ mongoexport --host localhost:27018 --username remoteuser --password remoteword --db tresdb --collection locations --out tmp/locations.json

+Repeat this for each collection you need.
+If you need all then repeat the above for `locations`, `users`, `events`, `entries`, and `config`.

+Fourth, log out of production server or close the tunnel.
+If you exported the files on the production server, copy them to your local machine.

+    $ scp 123.123.123.123:~/.tmp/locations.json .tmp/

-Third, we [mongoimport](https://docs.mongodb.com/manual/reference/program/mongoimport/) the file to our local database:
+Fifth, ensure your development database is running.
+Then [mongoimport](https://docs.mongodb.com/manual/reference/program/mongoimport/) the files to the database:

     $ mongoimport --username localfoouser --password localbarword --db tresdb --collection locations --file .tmp/locations.json

+Use `--drop` flag if you need to clear each collection before importing.

+Sixth, build indices for the imported data.

+    $ npm run migrate

 Finally, a bit of cleanup remains.
-We close the tunnel and remove the temp file:
+Remove the temp files:

     $ rm .tmp/locations.json